 - 2. Defining objectives that promote sustainable value creation and governance outcomes as a framework for the operations of the Company. - 3.
-Formulating and approving the Company's vision, mission, broad policies, strategies, and financial objectives fo business operation and reviewing them to be consistent with any change in a business situation. - 4.
+Formulating and approving the Company's vision, mission, broad policies, strategies, and financial objectives for business operation and reviewing them to be consistent with any change in a business situation. - 4.
 Monitoring and approving the Company's key operational initiatives, annual budget, major investment, and funding decisions. - 5.
 Determining and reviewing the board structure, in terms of size, composition, and the proper proportion of independent directors so as to ensure its leadership role in achieving the Company's objectives. - 6.
 Ensuring that the policy and procedures for the nomination and selection of directors are clear and transparent resulting in the desired composition of the board. - 7.
-Ensuring that all directors are properly accountable for their duties and responsibilities, and allocate sufficient time to discharge their duties and responsibilities effectively. - Ensuring that directors understand the roles and responsibilities, the nature of the business, the Company's operations, relevant laws and are consistently given support to enhance their skills and knowledge necessary to carry out their roles on the board and board committees. - 9.
-Ensuring that an appropriate director compensation structure and performance evaluation are in place. - 10.
-Considering the appointment of the Chief Executive Officer as proposed by the Nomination and Remuneration Committee, and to carry out performance assessment of and to determine remuneration for the Chief Executive Officer - 11.
-Ensuring that the Company has effective human resources management and development programs to ensure that the Company has adequate staffing and appropriately knowledgeable, skilled, and experienced employees and staff. - 12.
-Prioritizing and promoting innovation that creates value for business together with benefits for its customers, other stakeholders, society and the environment in support of sustainable growth of the Company. - 13.
-Encouraging management to adopt responsible operations towards society and the environment and incorporate them into the Company's operational plan in order to ensure that every department and function in the Company adopts the Company's objectives, goals, and strategies, applying high ethical, environmental and social standards. - 14.
-Establishing a framework for the governance of enterprise IT that is aligned with the Company's business needs and priorities, stimulates business opportunities and performance, strengthens risk management, and supports the Company's objectives. - 15.
-Ensuring that the Company has effective and appropriate risk management and internal control systems that are aligned with the Company's objectives, goals, and strategies and comply with applicable laws and standards. - 16.
+Ensuring that there should not be lesser than two-thirds of total number of directors present at the board of directors and sub-committee meeting at the time the meeting is resolving each agenda item. - 8.
+Ensuring that all directors are properly accountable for their duties and responsibilities, and allocate sufficient time to discharge their duties and responsibilities effectively. - 9.
+Ensuring that directors understand the roles and responsibilities, the nature of the business, the Company's operations, relevant laws and are consistently given support to enhance their skills and knowledge necessary to carry out their roles on the board and board committees. - 10.
+Ensuring that an appropriate director compensation structure and performance evaluation are in place. - Considering the appointment of the Chief Executive Officer as proposed by the Nomination and Remuneration Committee, and to carry out performance assessment of and to determine remuneration for the Chief Executive Officer - 12.
+Ensuring that the Company has effective human resources management and development programs to ensure that the Company has adequate staffing and appropriately knowledgeable, skilled, and experienced employees and staff. - 13.
+Prioritizing and promoting innovation that creates value for business together with benefits for its customers, other stakeholders, society and the environment in support of sustainable growth of the Company. - 14.
+Encouraging management to adopt responsible operations towards society and the environment and incorporate them into the Company's operational plan in order to ensure that every department and function in the Company adopts the Company's objectives, goals, and strategies, applying high ethical, environmental and social standards. - 15.
+Establishing a framework for the governance of enterprise IT that is aligned with the Company's business needs and priorities, stimulates business opportunities and performance, strengthens risk management, and supports the Company's objectives.

+- 16. Ensuring that the Company has effective and appropriate risk management and internal control systems that are aligned with the Company's objectives, goals, and strategies and comply with applicable laws and standards. - 17.
 Monitoring and managing conflicts of interest that might occur between the Company, management, directors, and shareholders.
-The board should also prevent the inappropriate use of corporate assets, information, and opportunities, including preventing inappropriate transactions with related parties.

-- 17. Establishing a clear anti-corruption policy and practices and disseminating to the Company's stakeholders for proper implementations. - 18.
-Establishing a mechanism for handling complaints and whistleblowing. - 19.
-Prioritizing and ensuring the integrity of the Company's financial reporting system and that timely and accurate disclosure of all material information regarding the Company is made consistent with applicable requirements. - 20.
+The board should also prevent the inappropriate use of corporate assets, information, and opportunities, including preventing inappropriate transactions with related parties. - 18.
+Establishing a clear anti-corruption policy and practices and disseminating to the Company's stakeholders for proper implementations. - 19.
+Establishing a mechanism for handling complaints and whistleblowing. - 20.
+Prioritizing and ensuring the integrity of the Company's financial reporting system and that timely and accurate disclosure of all material information regarding the Company is made consistent with applicable requirements. - 21.
 Monitoring the financial liquidity and solvency of the Company and ensuring that risks to the financial position of the Company or financial difficulties are promptly identified, managed and mitigated and that the Company's governance framework provides for the consideration of stakeholder rights.